Table of contents

 Based on the Figma community file “Ionic 6 Material UI Kit” (thanks to Aditya Patel), I built the components we needed in Figma.

-5.4 Activities Overview Screen (Home)
+5.4 Activities overview screen (Home)

 To give the visual appearance more scope, I decided to have the main segments of the content “floating” on the background and to breathe more life into them with a gentle color gradient.